Bread is one of my very favorite foods to eat, and this Kaak recipe is no exception!

 Taking time over making your bread is what makes it such a wonderful process.

 I delight in the feel and texture of a well made bread dough.

 Nothing feels quite like it.

-Itâ€™s an interactive experience, that with the love you put into the process creates something unique to you with the flavors you love.
+Itâ€™s an interactive experience that relies on the love you put into it as you create something unique to you.

-I recommend everyone takes up bread making.
+I recommend everyone take up bread making.

-I have so much fun trying the different breads from the different bakeries and restaurants in any town I visit.
+I have so much fun trying the different breads from the different bakeries, and restaurants in any town I visit.